Allow compilation to include .a, .c, and .o files alongside .sunder files

-Sunder is a C-like systems programming language and compiler for x86-64 and ARM64 Linux.
+Sunder is a modest systems programming language for Unix-like platforms.

-Sunder tooling should build and run on any x86-64 or ARM64 Linux machine satisfying the following dependencies:
+Sunder tooling should build and run on any supported machine satisfying the following dependencies:

 make